The Cultural Significance of Mongol Warrior Tattoos and Body Art

 Protection in Battle

 The primary purpose of Mongol warrior tattoos was apotropaic—warding off harm.
 Each design acted as a spiritual shield.
 The process of being tattooed while the shaman chanted was itself a rite of protection.
-Warriors believed that a tattoo could deflect arrows, make them invisible to enemies, or ensure that if they died, their spirit would not get lost on the way to the sky.
+Before a major campaign, warriors would often receive new tattoos as a form of spiritual preparation.
+They believed that a tattoo could deflect arrows, make them invisible to enemies, or ensure that if they died, their spirit would not get lost on the way to the sky.
 Many warriors wore a tattoo of the Ongon (a spirit guardian) directly over their heart, the most vulnerable point.
+Some accounts from the Secret History imply that warriors felt invincible after receiving specific battle tattoos.

 Identity and Social Order